hexbatch/apple-core/v1/docs/next-layer.md

 # Internal

-a job can update its status using the job reference, only users who have the job-write role can use this
+a job can update its status using the job reference, only users who have the job-write role can use this.

+job metrics can be queried, only users who have the job-read role can use this

 # Boards